wp-plugins/amr-users/readme.txt

 9. With locale set to German, showing german days of week, in Sandbox theme.
 10. Just for fun - Multiple Groupings (unstyled here, but with styling tags, so imagine what you could do )

-= Trouble shooting =
-*  For missing or incorrect data:
-Look at your .ics file.
-Find the timezone and date specs for the problem event.
-Check your server timezone.
-Check the configuration.

-*  For coders or modifiers:
-If unexpected data is encountered, an HTML comment may be written.
-The idea is that it flags the problem without making your website look dirty.
-So view your source to see if there is any info there.
-The problem may be in the source data, or it may be in the code.
-If a major problem is experienced, this may be written to the screen.
-You can also set the debug flag to true - this will result in quite a lot of code written to the screen!
-There is also commented out debug code.
-You could check the problem area and switch on.